Espresso bar with seating

 • St Peters

-Sample Coffee, NSW
+Sample Coffee, Sydney

-Sample Coffee, NSW
+Sample Coffee, Sydney

 Slowly and steadily, Sample has made big waves in Sydney's – and now Australia's – coffee scene.
-These folks take things seriously – they've always got an exciting mix of blends and single origins from around the world on the go, all the coffee is roasted on restored vintage German roasters and they're big believers in transparency and sustainability.
+These folks take things seriously – they've always got an exciting mix of blends and single origins from around the world on the go, all the coffee is roasted on restored vintage German roasters, and they're big believers in transparency and sustainability.
 In addition to bags of beans, the website offers fortnightly or monthly subscriptions, supplies aplenty and very handy guides for brewing at home.

 Advertising